Connall1234/rest_booking/README.md

 1. [Django:](https://en.wikipedia.org/wiki/Django_(web_framework))
     - Django was the framework that we used for python.
 1. [CSS:](https://en.wikipedia.org/wiki/CSS)
-    - CSS was used for the styling of the web page alongiside Bootstrap.
+    - CSS was used for the styling of the web page alongside Bootstrap.
 1. [JavaScript:](https://en.wikipedia.org/wiki/JavaScript)
     - JavaScript was used with the front end part of this project.